tuhiproject/tuhi/README.md

       Read-only

-  Method: Pair() -> (i)
+  Method: Register() -> (i)
-      Pair the device.
-If the device is already paired, calls to this method immediately return success.
+      Register the device.
+If the device is already registered, calls to this method immediately return success.

-      Otherwise, the device is paired and this function returns success (0) or a negative errno on failure.
+      Otherwise, the device is registered and this function returns success (0) or a negative errno on failure.

   Method: StartListening() -> ()